 The imperial son Zhu Zaihe is installed as the heir apparent.
 His brothers Zhu Zaihou and Zhu Zaizhen are named as Prince of Yu and Prince of Jing.

-Approximately a hundred women are chosen for the palace.
+Approximately a hundred women are selected for roles in the palace.

 Empress Dowager Cishou dies.

-The construction of the Temple of Immense Heavens (Dagao xuandian), for the worship of Taoist deities, is completed in the northwest corner outside the imperial palace.
+The construction of the Hall of High Heaven (Dagao xuandian), for the worship of Taoist deities, is completed outside the northwest corner of the imperial palace.

-Upset by the tortuous treatment from their zealous Taoist ruler, about a dozen young maids try to strangle the emperor in his sleep but fail.
+Upset by the tortuous treatment from their zealous Taoist ruler, about a dozen young maidens try to strangle the emperor in his sleep but fail.
 All of them suffer horrific executions.
-The emperor thus permanently moves to live in the Palace of Myriad Longevity (Wanshou gong) in the West Gardens far from the imperial palace.
+Due to this incident, the emperor permanently moves to live in the Palace of Myriad Longevity (Wanshou gong) in the West Gardens far from the imperial palace.
 This event is later known as the Renyin Year Palace Incident (Renyin gongbian).

-Mongols, under Altan Khan's dominion, harass the country’s northern border.
-In defensive posture, the capital establishes martial law.
+Mongols, under Altan Khan's dominion, harass the Ming in the empire’s northern territory.
+Assuming a defensive posture, the capital establishes martial law.

 Three hundred women are selected to serve in the imperial palace.